Teradata/product-help/Console/DataProtectionPages/Data-Protection-Pages.md

 # Data Protection
-Create and edit data protection pages.
-Review the backup tasks, maintain schedules, and verify retained objects.
+Create and edit data protection plans.
+Review the backup jobs, maintain schedules, and verify success or failure status of data protection plans.
 Review and perform Data Protection tasks.